OpenAgenda/wordpress/README.md

 ![The simple settings page allow you to enter in your API key and tweak various settings.](assets/screenshots/screenshot-2.png)

-The settings are divided on two tabs: General and Integrations.
+The settings are divided into two tabs: General and Integrations.

 ### General settings